riscv-non-isa/riscv-asm-manual/riscv-asm.md

 <a name=fp-literal></a>Floating-point literals
 -------------------

-The Assembler supports the same floating-point literal formats as those defined in the C and C++ standards (i.e., decimal floating-point literals with decimal exponents as well as hexadecimal floating-point literals with binary exponents).
+The assembler supports the same floating-point literal formats as those defined in the C and C++ standards (i.e., decimal floating-point literals with decimal exponents as well as hexadecimal floating-point literals with binary exponents).